35 Questions That’ll Take Your Dates to the Next Level

 For some, you might even feel so uncertain that you avoid getting into the topics that matter because you want to come across as chill or “someone who doesn’t take themselves too seriously.”
 Unfortunately for all of us, that’s a recipe for getting stuck in situationships, JFYI.

 As a licensed psychotherapist with over 10 years of experience guiding folks through a range of relationship and dating concerns, I know none of us are doomed to be awkward or avoidant daters forever.
 Becoming more comfortable starts with having a conversation roadmap that includes which questions to ask, when to ask them, and how to ask them.
 To help you do exactly that before your next rendezvous, here are 35 Qs you can use to steer any convo.
+(Looking for more conversation inspo?
+These classic conversation starters, deep conversation starters, and Would You Rather questions for adults have you covered.)

 A few reminders before you save all these in your Notes app: